zero-equals-false/node-desktop-app-template/README.md

 Thank you for choosing this template - currently taking pull requests for improvements.
 If you like the template, don't forget to leave a star!
 Happy coding

-Help us create better Software by leaving a donation below:
+Help us create better Software by leaving a donation:
-Help us create more modules by donating below: <br>
 <br>
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/mjacobs938?locale.x=en_AU)